ChandrahasaSujal/ClinicManagement/README.md

 2. Open CM.Data Project and go to **Seed Class** and if you want to change Admin Credentials on first go or go with default.
    Right Click on Solution Explorer if you're opening in a visual studio and restore packages and build solution.

-3. Enter the Admin credentials click on Login.
+3. Enter the Admin credentials and click on Login.

+Happie Coding!

-Feel Free to reach me here on https://www.linkedin.com/in/chandrahasa-sujal/
+Feel free to reach me here on https://www.linkedin.com/in/chandrahasa-sujal/